 At eleV8 Builders, climate specific control layers are installed continuously across all assemblies to allow the building to respond appropriately to the indoor and outdoor conditions, increasing the durability of the building assembly and providing a comfortable environment for the occupants.

-eleV8 Builders employs the use unvented attics on all of our projects due to the substantial increase in performance.
-While this approach is an increase of cost over traditionally insulated & vented attics.
-The increased comfort, durability, and energy efficiency provides substantial value added benefits to justify cost.
+eleV8 Builders employs the use of unvented attics on all our projects to utilize the substantial increase in performance.
+This approach is an increase in cost over traditionally insulated & vented attics however, the increased comfort, durability, and energy efficiency provides substantial value-added benefits to justify the additional cost.

 An optimized thermal envelope with continuous control layers sets the stage for optimized environmental control systems.
-These include HVAC and water heating equipment and their respective distribution components (pipes, ducts, etc).
-Mechanical equipment must be right sized to better match the decreased heating and cooling load of an optimized thermal envelope.
+These include the HVAC and water heating equipment and their respective distribution components (pipes, ducts, etc).
+Mechanical equipment are properly sized to match the decreased heating and cooling load of an optimized thermal envelope.
 With appropriate control of the envelope, cooling equipment may be even be downsized.
-Well-designed plumbing distribution conserves water while efficient plumbing equipment and reduces the energy required to heat it.
+Well-designed plumbing distribution conserves water and reduces the energy required to heat it.

 eleV8 Builders performs in-house mechanical load calculations and designs distribution layouts for both air-conditioning systems and hot water distribution to ensure the very best system design and maximum performance.
 We utilize industry experts and the latest versions of Manual J, D, & S to accomplish and the optimal design and installation.

 Indoor Air Quality (IAQ) refers to air quality within and around buildings, especially as it relates to the health and comfort of building occupants.
-At elev8 Builders we employ the following approaches to achieve a high performance level of indoor air quality:
+At elev8 Builders we employ the following approaches listed above to achieve a high-performance level of indoor air quality.1.
+Remove Pollutant Sources